Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

 Wallpaper and Horizontal Shiplap Install – Spruce up a powder room with a wallpaper pattern and a horizontal shiplap.
 With the wide range of patterns available, that perfect design accommodates one’s taste.

-Combine the heavy patterns with a white-painted horizontal shiplap.
-Choose the upper third or half of the wall for the wallpaper and the rest with the horizontal shiplap.
+Combine the Heavy Patterns With White Painted Horizontal Planks – Choose the upper third or half of the wall for the wallpaper and the rest with the horizontal panel design.
 Waterproof wallpaper is available for bathrooms and kitchens.

-Subway Tiles and a Vertical Shiplap Install – The classic white subway tiles combined with a white vertical shiplap showcase the textures.
+Subway Tiles and a Vertical Shiplap Install – The classic white subway tiles and a white vertical shiplap showcase the textures.

-Hexagon Tiles and a Vertical Shiplap Install – Install the lower half of the wall with a vertical shiplap and the upper half with hexagon tiles or glass-shaped hexagon mosaics.
+Hexagon Tiles and a Vertical Slat Panel Placement– Install the lower half of the wall with a vertical panel design and the upper half with hexagon tiles or glass-shaped hexagon mosaics.

-White Straight Stacked Tiles and Vertical Shiplap.
-Surround the third upper wall with a vertical shiplap stained in red cedar or in any rich, warm wood stain.
+White Straight Stacked Tiles and Vertical Board Position.
+Surround the third upper wall with a vertical paneling stained in red cedar or any rich, warm wood stain.
 The lower half of the wall is installed with fresh white tiles straight stacked.
 Use 100 mm x 300 mm white tiles.

-Popular materials used as shiplap boards wood be solid wood, plywood and MDF (for applications in areas without much moisture).
+Popular materials used as shiplap boards are solid wood, plywood, and MDF (for applications in areas without much moisture).
 The material used is determined depending on the area of application.

-If you expect constant water/moisture exposure (such as shower walls) and you’re not very confident with the efficiency of your ventilation, then it would be a good idea to skip on the wood and plywood (which both have the tendency to warp when exposed to too much moisture), and use more resistant alternatives such as PVC.
+If you expect constant water/moisture exposure (such as shower walls) and you’re not very confident with the efficiency of your ventilation, then it would be a good idea to skip on the wood and plywood (which both tend to warp when exposed to too much moisture) and use more resistant alternatives such as PVC.

-If you’re using the shiplap boards in areas outside the shower, it will still be prudent to check on your waterproofing and use weather resistant boards (like marine plywood) to avoid moisture warping.
+If you’re using the boards in areas outside the shower, it will still be prudent to check on your waterproofing and use weather-resistant boards (like marine plywood) to avoid moisture warping.

-A good tip for bathroom shiplap DIY is to prime and paint your boards before installation as it will be difficult to cover ever edge, nook and cranny of your boards once they’re installed.
+A good tip for bathroom shiplap DIY is to prime and paint your boards before installation, as it will be difficult to cover every edge, nook, and cranny of your boards once installed.

-Make sure all holes are sealed properly, and allow your paint to cure for at least 24 hours to ensure no moisture would seep through your paint.
+Ensure all holes are sealed properly, and allow your paint to cure for at least 24 hours to ensure no moisture seeps through your paint.

 Shiplap Ceiling